CICE-Consortium/Icepack/doc/source/science_guide/sg_itd.rst

 obtain convergent statistics.
 However this stochastic component would lead to a model that is not bit-for-bit reproducible.
-Users can choose in the namelist (via ``wave_spec_type``) to run the model with the phase set to be constant to obtain bit-for-bit reproducibility (in which case the fracture code is not run to convergence), or to include the random phase (in which case the fracture code is run to convergence), or to exclude wave effects completely (not recommended when using the FSD).
+Users can choose in the namelist (via ``wave_spec_type``) to run the model with the phase set to be constant to obtain bit-for-bit reproducibility (in which case the fracture code is not run to convergence); or to include the random phase (in which case the fracture code is run to convergence, by generating multiple realizations of sea surface height and adding the resulting fractures to a histogram, until successive histograms are the same to within some small error tolerance); or to exclude wave effects completely (not recommended when using the FSD).

 We calculate the number and length of fractures that would occur if waves enter a fully ice-covered